-Centres in the UK that receive government funding are advised to consult the CIE website www.cie.org.uk for the latest information before beginning to teach this syllabus.
+Centres in the UK that receive government funding are advised to consult the Cambridge website www.cie.org.uk for the latest information before beginning to teach this syllabus.

-Combining this with other syllabuses
+2.3 Combining this with other syllabuses

-Candidates can combine this syllabus in an examination session with any other CIE syllabus, except:
+Candidates can combine this syllabus in an examination series with any other Cambridge syllabus, except

-- syllabuses with the same title at the same level - 0512 IGCSE First Language Afrikaans
+- syllabuses with the same title at the same level - 0512 Cambridge IGCSE First Language Afrikaans

-Please note that IGCSE, Cambridge International Level 1/Level 2 Certificates and O Level syllabuses are at the same level.
+Please note that Cambridge IGCSE, Cambridge International Level 1/Level 2 Certificates and Cambridge O Level syllabuses are at the same level.